Maxine Rippe

 The Maxine Rippe Award recognizes an individual whose past and present service to the Allen County community exemplifies Christian compassion.
 Administered by The Lutheran Foundation, it is one of four monetary awards given annually through the Raymond Rosenberger Award Foundation.
 Scroll down to read more about selection criteria.

-2023 Maxine Rippe Award Recipient: Judy Kiess
+2024 Maxine Rippe Award Recipient: Jim Goetsch

 History of the Maxine Rippe Award